Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 2. Which promotions to offer the lead in the future

 If you notice that every person in your “no” list was someone who didn’t respond to an offer made in person for a buy one get one free; then maybe that promotion is not working and it is time to retire it.
 If you have one particular promotion that has never worked it may just not work for you, or it may not work in your area.
-The two important aspects when creating your fitness marketing plan are what works for you and what works for your area.
+The two important aspects when creating your plan are what works for you and what works for your area.
 Do not waste your time by keeping promotions that don’t work.

 Don’t try to recruit a new client with the same promotion over and over again.
 It won’t work.
 If you have already offered your buy one get one free promotion to a potential client then it is time to offer a different promotion.

-Now you know why step 4 is in your fitness marketing plan checklist.
+Now you know why step 4 is in your marketing plan checklist.
 It may not be the most exciting element in successful marketing, but it certainly is important.
 The best part is that with programs like Microsoft Excel it is really easy to track this information.

 Powerhouse and Standard Promotions